atamberg/cs341-firegl/final/final.md

 Our bloom implementation follows a multi-stage post-processing pipeline that brightens areas of the scene with a glow effect.
 The implementation consists of four key stages:

-1. **Bright Pass Extraction**: We first extract the bright areas of the scene using a threshold-based filter in [light_extraction.frag.glsl](../src/render/shaders/light_extraction.frag.glsl).
+1. **Bright Pass Extraction**: We first extract the bright areas of the scene using a threshold-based filter in `light_extraction.frag.glsl`.
 This shader calculates the luminance of each pixel using the standard RGB-to-luminance conversion weights (0.2126, 0.7152, 0.0722) and compares it against a configurable threshold.
 Only pixels exceeding this threshold contribute to the bloom effect, with their intensity scaled by a user-defined multiplier.

 ```glsl
 float brightness = dot(color.rgb, vec3(0.2126, 0.7152, 0.0722));